 In most cases, this entails preserving value over an extended period of time through long or multiple life cycles, maximised utilisation rate and low material use.
 In some cases, it can mean short and fast life cycles.
-Social and economic sustainability are also vital elements in the pursuit of sustainable resource use.
+Social and economic sustainability are also vital elements in the pursuit sustainable use of resources.
 Preserving biodiversity will be crucial to ensuring that we stay within the planetary boundaries.